joshuavial/wt/README.md

 - Environment variables in `.env` files
 - Docker Compose configurations
 - Any text file with pattern replacement

+### Automatic File Copying

+When creating a new worktree, `wt` automatically copies:
+- All `.env` files from the main worktree (or from `.env.sample` if the main doesn't have them)
+- Files and directories listed in `.gitignore` (like `node_modules`, `dist`, etc.)
+- This ensures your worktree has all necessary local files that aren't tracked by Git

 ### Database Cloning